California Heavy Machinery Accident Attorneys

 • A marketing defect relates to a manufacturer’s failure to warn a user about the possible dangers of using the equipment.
 A manufacturer could be liable if it did not warn somebody about the dangers of using objects as they were intended.

-Most cases that go to trial result in awards of compensatory damages, which usually include economic damages and non-economic damages.
-Economic damages are tangible losses that you can prove, while non-economic damages are subjective kinds of losses that do not have economic value.
+Some cases that go to trial result in awards of compensatory damages, which usually include economic damages and non-economic damages.
+Economic damages are tangible losses, which can generally be proven with documentation like receipts, bills, pay stubs, invoices, or expert testimony.
+Meanwhile, non-economic damages relate to losses without a direct monetary value.

 Economic damages may include: